build3r/TodayILearned/stoic_lessons/lessons_2021.md

 73. May 10: For persoanl development flattery of ancestors achievement accomplishes nothing, so use them as example and achieve your own victories.
 74. May 11: The greatest threat for peace of mind is doing wrong.
 Even if yo are not punished by the society , your consiousness won't forgive you.
 75. May 12: The biggest rebuttal for hatred is kindness.
 Weak rely on hate, showing kind requires real strength.
+76. May 13: You are the product of your thoughts.
+If you want to do something then build a habit of doing it. **If you don't want do something then make an habit of doing something else.**
+77. If you depend on external approval or achievement for happiness then you will be disappointed and never be truly happy.
+Instead the ambition should not be to win, but play with our full effort.